1-800-709-0906 or 604-277-5855 info@sostech.ca

 Conflict Solutions Seminars

-These sessions are led by an expert trainer and facilitator in constructive conflict management.
+These sessions are led by an expert facilitator in workplace safety, health and well-being.

-DEALING WITH DIFFICULT CONVERSATIONS:
+DEALING WITH DIFFICULT CONVERSATIONS

 Class attendees will engage in discussion relating to how individual perceptions, assumptions and mindset affect thoughts, behaviours, and attitudes and ultimately the outcome of personal interactions.
 The module will include suggestions related to the need for professionalism, and strategies for managing our own anger during difficult interactions and strategies.
 This session also offers a specific strategy to defuse and de-escalate an angry or heightened person.